mercybassey/k8s-log-collector/ReadME.md

 - Supports collecting logs from both Kubernetes Deployments and StatefulSets.
 - Compresses the collected logs using gzip for efficient storage.
-- Uploads the compressed logs to a specified AWS S3 bucket.
+- Upload the compressed logs to a specified AWS S3 bucket.
-- Robust error handling and logging for troubleshooting.
+- Error handling and logging for troubleshooting.

 ## Prerequisites